 We all know the importance of getting a haircut once in a while but we may miss out on booking that appointment with our stylist.
 Trimming your hair keeps it healthy and prevents split ends from turning worse.
 Remember to have a haircut every 2-3 months and not longer than that.

 Massaging your scalp with oil stimulates blood circulation and boosts your hair to grow healthier.
 Use lightweight hair oil on your scalp and leave it overnight.
 Do this process at least once a week to not only get healthier hair but also feel relaxed.
 Once you seal in the hair shaft with moisture, it will prevent it from getting frizzy.

 We recommend using Coco Soul's virgin coconut oil.
-This oil contains extra virgin coconut oil, specifically prepared from fresh raw coconuts using a meticulousœcold-press technology" to retain the goodness of coconut.
+This oil contains extra virgin coconut oil with Vitamin E, specifically prepared from fresh raw coconuts using a meticulousœcold-press technology" to retain the goodness of coconut.
 Coco Soul skin and hair nourishing oil is packed with 100% natural ingredients beneficial for hair health.

 Now that you are prepared for all the haircare issues that could plague you this winter, read our blog on winter skin problems and protect yourself against those as well.